mmistakes/minimal-mistakes/_portfolio/4-glonass-sdr.md

 </figure>

 ### Results
-  As described in dataset section, a real signal was captured on August 31 2016.
+  As described in the dataset section, a real signal was captured on August 31 2016.
 Gpredict program can tell that several satellites were visible on this date.
-For the sake of this report, only two satellites were picked, SV’s 11 and 12.
+For the sake of this report, only two satellites were picked, SV's 11 and 12.
 The Figures below show the acquisition plot for each one of these satellites.

-{% include gallery id="acquisition_gallery" class="full" caption="Plot of the acquisition with real signal for the satellite 11 and 12." %}
+{% include gallery id= "acquisition_gallery" class=" full" caption= "Plot of the acquisition with real signal for the satellite 11 and 12." %}

 These acquisitions were made with 125 Hz of Doppler step.
-The X axis is the acquired Doppler shift and Y axis is the Code Delay.
+The X-axis is the acquired Doppler shift, and Y-axis is the Code Delay.

 ## Tracking
   The Acquisition output is a rough estimation of the Doppler Shift and Code Delay that the satellites signals are suffering.
-To retrieve the navigation data from those signals, the Doppler and Code Delay estimations must be better refined and tracked.
-This is the purpose of the tracking block.
-For that, two filters for tracking each one of the properties, doppler and code delay, were implemented.
+The purpose of the Tracking block is to retrieve the navigation data from those signals.
+Therefore, the Doppler and Code Delay estimations must be better refined and tracked.
+Two filters for tracking each one of the properties, doppler, and code delay, were implemented to carry out this work.

 <figure class="align-center">
   <img src="https://i.imgur.com/0SLAbZC.png">
   <figcaption>Navigation data being retrieved [2].</figcaption>
 </figure>

   The carrier filter implemented is a Costas loop that it's a Phase Locked Loop insensitive to bit transitions.
 The discriminator of this filter tries to keep all the energy of the signal in the in-phase arm.
 The PRN code is tracked with a Delay Locked Loop.
-The idea behind the DLL is to correlate the input signal with three replicas of the code with a spacing of half chip, this replicas are called Early, Prompt and Late.
+The idea behind DLL is to correlate the input signal with three replicas of the code with a spacing of half chip.
+These replicas are called Early, Prompt, and Late.

 <figure class="align-center">
   <img src="https://i.imgur.com/41xsk6v.png">